Aaja Meri Jaan: Plot

 When Chand finds that the dancer, Romeo, is actually working undercover as a dancer and is really Anil Sharma, CBI officer in charge of the Ragini murder case, they team up.
 They pursue the one vital clue in the murder case, a matchbox of a club found on the dead body of Ragini.
 Pinky who has a similar matchbox, leads them to the Matchers Club in Mumbai, of which her father is a member.
 Chand breaks into the manager's room and gets to know from him that Matchers Club is a front for a crime ring.
 But before he reveals anything further, he is shot dead through the window.

 Ruby, a dancer at the resort happens to be one of the members of the crime ring.
 Before she can reveal details of the crime ring to Chand, she is stabbed by an assassin.
 She dies in Chand's arms, but not before informing him of an important deal about to happen at the cemetery on Braganza Island.

 Chand arrives at the cemetery and lies in wait.
 A "grave" opens on the ground, revealing a secret entrance to a tunnel.
 Two gang members emerge from the entrance, who are revealed to be Agarwal, the owner of the shop in which Ragini worked, and Jung.
 Finally the leader emerges, who is revealed to be the business mogul, Kasturia.
 At that moment, a number of people – Kapoor, Acharyaji, Sonu, Inspector Dubby, and several policemen – emerge from around to witness the exposure of the crime ring.
 Acharyaji assumes his real name, Brigadier Bhavani Singh Chauhan of Army Intelligence, and reveals that he has been assigned by CBI to investigate the criminal gang.

 Chand explains to everyone how Ragini's murder occurred.
 That night, Chander had asked her to come to Room 112 assuming that it would be empty.
 However, the room was being used by Kasturia, Jung, and Agarwal to plan a massive smuggling operation.
 On arriving at the door, Ragini was caught overhearing the plan, and Kasturia stabbed her to death in the room.

 Kasturia manages to take Sonu captive, and with the other gang members, escape back into the tunnel.
 Brigadier Chauhan/Acharyaji says that the tunnel must lead to the gang's hideout on the Old Ruins.
-Everone heads there, and in the ensuing fight between the two sides, the police, aided by Chand and Romeo, overpower the goons.
+Everyone heads there, and in the ensuing fight between the two sides, the police, aided by Chand and Romeo, overpower the goons.
 A few gang members, including Kasturia, Jung, and Agarwal, escape in a boat.
 In a shootout that follows, all the fleeing gang members are killed, with Kasturia crashing the boat on a rocky cliff.

 In the end, Kapoor and Acharyaji give their blessings for the wedding of Chand and Sonu.
 Following suit, Khanna gives his blessings for the wedding of Romeo and Pinky.